CU-CloudCollab/DockerImageLibrary/node_oracle/README.md

 # Node-Oracle

-Docker image to be used for a base to nodejs project ready with Oracle instant client binaries.
+Docker image to be used as a base for nodejs developement.
+This uses the oracle base docker image.
 All necessary environment variables are set and ready for use.

 ## Usage
 Within Dockerfile: